 - Heart – Patients should inform their doctor if they have congestive heart failure as Remicade may make it worse.

-- Malignancy – Remicade has been associated with a small increased risk of developing cancer (<1%).
+- Malignancy – When used for long periods of time, Remicade may be associated with a small increased risk of cancer, however, the data is not entirely clear.

 Patients who should NOT be taking Remicade or other brands of infliximab include: